 Age: 16 and under

 Located on Douglas Lake just outside of Sevierville, Tennessee, the Mountain Music Kids Fishing Tournament is the largest kids’ fishing tournament in the state.
-The event has been running strong for almost 30 years now, and is a prime example of how the community can gather around a noble cause.
+The event has been running strong for over 30 years now, and is a prime example of how the community can gather around a noble cause.

 Each year, local businesses donate meals and refreshments for the 400 participating kids.
 One of the coolest things about this event is that 100% of all proceeds go to the children.
 Every child who tries their luck in the tournament receives an award and a photo with their catch, and those with the top 100 catches get cash prizes, too!